Karagul/portfolio-plotter/readme.md

 # this is the dataset before we shortened it for plotting
 ```

-We can see from the table and the graph that we lost $ 29,221.61 on BitAuto, but we made $ 42,479.04 on Amazon.
+We can see from the table and the graph that we lost $ 29,221.61 on BitAuto but we made $ 42,479.04 on Amazon.
 This comes to a total gain of $ 13,257.43 (= $ 42,479.04 - $ 29,221.61).
 But considering that we invested approx. 4 times as much money in BitAuto, this is a huge loss.
 On the other hand, only $ 10,001.60 of Amazon yielded $ 42,479.04, which is a gain of 424.7%.
 But the absolute gain should always be seen in relation to the invested amount.

 Let's take a look at the percentage gain of all stocks and the whole portfolio over time: